Last updated on July 15th, 2022

 For Sub-Ohm coils (under 1 ohm) using a high powered vaporizer, begin by setting your wattage low, and adjust up to no higher than 27Watts.
-Remember, unless you have a TC vaporizer, vaping in the orange zone can cause dry hits and burn wicks.
+Vaping in the orange zone can cause dry hits and burn wicks.

 What about Dual Coil Atomizers?